VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 The rolling standard deviation of the residuals as well as the residual variance were plotted.
 The graphs showed that the performance of the model varied at different points in time.
 It was due to the trends in the data.
 The series were made stationary by differencing the data.
 The stationarity of the data was then checked by the function that used rolling statistics and the Dickey-Fuller test.

-The p-value associated with the Dickey-Fuller statistical test was equal to 0.039, which was less than 0.05, so we safely assumed that the differenced data was stationary.
+The p-value associated with the Dickey-Fuller statistical test was equal to 0.039, which was less than 0.05, so it was safely assumed that the differenced data was stationary.

 #### Random Walk Model
-Random Wlak Modle was generated and had the following parameters: AIC of 473.28 and RMSE of 18.84 for the train set.
+Random Wlak Modle was generated and had AIC of 473.28.

 Before plotting Autoregressive and Moving Average Models, autocorrelation and partial autocorrelation were plotted.